 This, above all, is what I enjoyed of observing Hartman’s teaching – his combination of creative yet practical, good-humoured techniques with a renewed sense of remembering that it is up to us how we choose to perceive and live our life.
 He is neither the first nor the last teacher to convey this awareness in others, but he is definitely one of too few inspiring therapists who this world needs in order to shift its consciousness for the better on a mass level.

-Dr Dwaine Hartman is the author of ‘Value Your Vibration’, His website is Inner Balance.
+Dr Dwaine Hartman is the author of ‘Value Your Vibration’.
+CLICK HERE TO VISIT HIS WEBSITE NOW.